harveyt/harveyt.github.io/_drafts/houston-we-have-an-error.markdown

 * Returning `int`: the character value is converted to an integer (due to historical C reasons mostly).
 * A value of `EOF` means either end of file or an error occurred.
+This is not a valid character value.
 * To determine if there is an end of file or error condition the caller uses:
   * `int feof(stream)` returns non-zero if the stream is at the end of file.
   * `int ferror(stream)` returns non-zero if the stream has an error condition.